jdrichardsappacad/react-2021/week-15/practices/02-react-class-component-lifecycle-methods-short-practice/README.md

 ## componentDidMount and componentWillUnmount

+Take a look at what the code is doing in the `FunctionTiton` component and how it had been transferred to a `class component` in `ClassTitan`.
+Understand how the transition works.

 In the `ClassTitan` component, there is a `useEffect` that has a setTimeout that will end in 7 seconds.
 Also notice that there is a cleanup function.
 When the user clicks one of the buttons in the `Navbar` and `unmounts` this component,